Film Studies & Cinematography Project 3: Animation Storyboard and Storyboard Development

 This section documents the thumbnail drawing stage of Project 3, which focuses on visualising the story structure and shot progression before developing the final storyboard and animatic.
 Thumbnail sketches were used as a fast and flexible method to explore composition, camera framing, and narrative flow, allowing the story to be clearly understood in an orderly manner.

 The thumbnails were sketched in black and white to emphasise contrast, depth, and spatial relationships rather than detailed rendering.
-Each scene was planned with simple shapes and directional arrows to indicate camera movement, character focus, and transitions.
 Short text descriptions were added beside the sketches to clarify actions, mood, and intended pacing.

 Storyboard Development